All Episodes

 Or the same would go for Facebook or Twitter or any of these high-tech companies if they're controlling data, if they're shadow banning people.

-Well, that's what this high tech summit's about.
+Well, that's what this high-tech summit's about.

 A lot going on at the White House.

-How many people are on Google at any given day or hour?
+As it relates to the census question, how many people are on Google at any given day or hour?

 Let me look that up for you.

-But you tell me that every time, so I assume you have it at your ready.
+I believe you could find that information on Hannity.com, but you tell me that every time, so I assume you have it at your ready.

-Do you know how many?
+Do you know how many I do?

 How many in a 24-hour day?

-I know one statistic by what.
+I know one statistic.

 What's one?